Aminsed/cuLOF/docs/INSTALL.md

 # Installation Instructions

-This document provides detailed instructions for installing the CUDA-accelerated LOF implementation (cuLOF).
+This document provides detailed instructions for installing the CUDA-accelerated LOF implementation.

 ## Prerequisites